-In the distant past, getting lawn mowing service used to require you to connect with pros by phone, set an appointment and meet to get your quote.
-While that’s not going to fly this season, you can still book service and avoid risks of infection.
-Just get your price and book online!
-Use our “we’re on our way” text alert to tell you (or grandparents!) when to go inside if you’re in the yard.
+In the distant past, hiring lawn mowing services required connecting with pros by phone, setting an appointment and meeting to get a quote.
+While that’s not going to fly this season, you can still book services online and avoid risks of infection.
+Just get your price and use our “we’re on our way” text alert to know when your Pro is coming to clear your snow!

 3. Get Creative!

 A lot of us are tightening our budgets, but have lots of time.
-This is your chance to get creative and help your local businesses (beyond even lawn pros!).
+This is your chance to get creative and help your local landscapers and businesses.

 For just a few minutes of your time, you can make a difference.
 Just post great reviews of businesses that earned them and you may have overlooked complimenting.
 People are far more inclined to review when they’re dissatisfied, so this appreciation will help combat that especially when things go back to normal.